vakobo/Unload/README.md

     `ul`
 - now you can change USB flash drive and load drivers again

 If drivers were loaded by CONFIG.SYS this utility wan't find they.
+Please don't use SMARTDRV.EXE.

 This unload utility completely removes those drivers from DOS conventional memory.
 Also removes allocated XMS handles, drive letters